saithrishadaggupati/environmental-data-pipeline/README.md

 ---

-I got tired of reading air pollution headlines without seeing the actual numbers.
-So I built this — an automated pipeline that pulls live AQI data from 25 Indian cities every 6 hours, stores it in a cloud database, and visualizes it on an interactive map.
+I was curious to see how air quality changes across India instead of looking at just one city.

-Delhi and Agra were consistently the most polluted.
-Kochi and Coimbatore stayed clean throughout.
-The south-north divide in air quality was sharper than I expected.
+This project automatically fetches AQI data from 25 Indian cities, stores historical records in PostgreSQL, and visualizes the data through an interactive dashboard.

 **[Live Streamlit Dashboard](https://environmental-data-pipeline-2dnkog5rys5suebnkpqyzv.streamlit.app)** · **[Live Dash Dashboard](https://environmental-data-pipeline.onrender.com)**